AUCS/Constitution/Constitution.md

 Seven (7) days notice shall be given to Members for an Annual General Meeting or Special General Meeting.
 All votes during an AGM or SGM will remain open for responses for 72 hours.

 ## 8 Prohibition Against Securing Profits for Members
-The income and capital of the association shall be applied exclusively to the promotion of its objectives and no portion shall be paid or distributed directly or indirectly to members or their associates except as bona fide remuneration of a member for services rendered or expenses incurred on behalf of the association.
+The income and capital of the association shall be applied exclusively to the promotion of its objectives and no portion shall be paid or distributed directly or indirectly to Members or their associates except as bona fide remuneration of a member for services rendered or expenses incurred on behalf of the association.

 ## 9 Winding Up
 The association may be wound upon the special resolution of the association in accordance with its rules.
 Upon winding up of the club, net assets (residual amount after all outstanding expenses are paid) are to be transferred to the AUU Clubs.

 ## 10 Disaffiliation from AUU Clubs
 The association may be disaffiliated from the AUU Clubs in accordance with its rules.
-Upon disaffiliation of the club, net assets (residual amount after all outstanding expenses are paid) are to be kept within the club in accordance with the rest of this constitution, in particular Section 9.
+Upon disaffiliation of the club, net assets (residual amount after all outstanding expenses are paid) are to be kept within the club in accordance with the rest of this constitution, in particular Section 8.